home

 Lancia Lambda (1928)

 Lancia is an Italian car-brand that exists since 1906 and managed to stay independent until 1969.
-I remember this car being one of the first cars with front wheel traction.
+This was the first car to have a monocoque-type body and the first to have independent suspension.
 Beautifully long and slender (even more so with its hood down), and beautiful, flowing mud-guards.

-Wikipedia says many consider this car to be the first real 'Gran Turismo automobile'.
-Isn't that strange, all those words that really don't mean a thing but that still manage to impress many people instinctively, including myself.
 This car plays an important part in a book in the series Tintin, called The Calculus Affair.
 An Italian with this car tries to prove to Tintin and Haddock "that the Italian cars and Italian drivers are the best in the world."
-Wonderful from head to toe, this car.
-This picture is from Classicar Images.
+Wonderful from head to toe, this car, designed by Pininfarina.
+This picture is from Bonhams Auctioneers.

-Maserati is an Italian firm, founded by no less than six brothers, that builds cars since the first world war.
-Aren't the lines in this car beautiful and smooth, and is that hood long, or what.
-A shame this award needs to be on the wind-screen (I presume this again is the Pebble Beach concours).
+Maserati is an Italian firm, founded by no less than six brothers, that builds cars since the 1920s.
+This is the only Maserati with 16 cylinders.
+Aren't the lines in this car beautiful and smooth, and isn't that hood impressively long.
 Zagato is the name of the coach-builder.

 Maserati A 6 1500 GT Berlinetta (1948)